 One in three people are carrying the COVID virus without showing any symptoms.

 The LFD test enables us to identify these people and help them to isolate, protecting you, your families and your friends.

 Home test kits will be available from college receptions during building open hours.
 Testing kits are also available via community based test centres.

 Please remember that results from home tests issued by the college must be recorded with both the NHS and the college using the links below or the QR codes supplied with the testing kits:

 Tests collected from the college must be carried out at home and not on site.
-If you require to have a test on site, please follow the instructions above to book.

 Links for local council testing centre bookings